estatistics/psychology/README.md

 I am searching for collaborators that know to program in python / c / c++ (or u can suggest other language - NO JAVA) languages in order to code this project more properly.
 Please contact me if you are interest estatisticseu@gmail.com.

 ### For collaborators
+If you know how to code in  a computer program language l;arge tables with numbers and trasnpose them, remove or add columns then you may contact me.
-If you know in a computer program language efficiently, to make tables in Sheet 1 of output_ind_ttest.csv to lloks like in Sheet 2, then you can contact me for further discussion.
+To test your self, You may try to make tables in Sheet 1 of output_ind_ttest.csv to looks like in Sheet 2 of same file.

 ### How we can be paid
 You must like opensource, contribution for free, statistics and of course this project itself.